dasld/py2048base/README.rst

 displaying the game data as a (hopefully) pretty interface.
 Each frontend is a Python class that inherits from `Base2048Frontend`, the only frontend-related implementation in this package.
-This basis class contains the main game loop that runs until a tile numbered with the winning condition has formed or the player has no valid movements available.
+This base class contains the main game loop that runs until a tile numbered with the winning condition has formed or the player has no valid movements available.